 Once a small fishing village, Cancun now has more in common with Miami or Las Vegas and is a favorite among college students and the young at heart.
 Most vacationers spend the day soaking up the sun at the beach (Cancun boasts some of Mexico’s best beaches with its miles of powdery white sand), and at night, they head to the city’s famous clubs.
 If you plan to join them, don’t miss Coco Bongo, known for its acrobatics shows, neon lasers, and the confetti that rains from above.

 What you won’t find in Cancun is a ton of authentic culture.
-Many of the restaurants will not only remind you of restaurants you’ve eaten at back home but are popular U.S. chains, such as Hooters, Ruth’s Chris Steak House, Outback, and Jimmy Buffett’s Margaritaville.
+Many of the restaurants will not only remind you of restaurants you’ve eaten at back home but are popular U.S. chains, such as Hooters and Ruth’s Chris Steak House.
 If you want to explore Mayan ruins or discover the interior’s beauty, you’ll have to take a day trip.

 The city is also a great base for exploring, since it’s an hour closer to many of the area’s most popular attractions, including the ancient Mayan city of Chichen Itza; it's also the port for the ferry to Cozumel.
 It's here that you can see Mayan ruins and cenotes (sinkholes that reveal crystal waters beneath the limestone).